 Wallisville, Texas 77597

-Webelos Woods is a campout designed to introduce 4th and 5th grade Webelos to the many outdoor adventures of Boy Scouting.
-This awesome weekend event includes patrol-method camping and cooking with a host Boy Scout troop.
-Webelos Scouts will compete in a variety of competition.
-The patrols are judged on patrol flag and yell, resources, leadership, teamwork, skill demonstrations, and Scout spirit.
+Webelos Woods is a campout designed to introduce 4th and 5th grade Webelos Scouts to the many outdoor adventures of Scouting.
+This awesome weekend event includes patrol-method camping and cooking with a host troop.
+The Webelos Scouts compete in competitions such as first aid, knot tying, fire building, teamwork, flag etiquette, and Scout spirit.
 The Saturday night campfire will include skits and songs.
-Parents will learn about transitioning to Boy Scouts and tips on what to help Webelos to look for in a Boy Scout troop.
-Boy Scouts can workn on the Indian Lore or Basketry Merit Badge.
+Parents will learn about transitioning to troops and tips on what to help Webelos Scout to look for in a troop.

-The registration fee is $10 per participant and includes a patch.
-Registration is online with credit card, electronic check or PayPal and is typically completed by the unit leader or Webelos den leader.
+The registration fee is $11.50 for the first participant and then $10.00 for each additional participant and includes a patch.
+Registration is online with credit card or electronic check and is typically completed by the unit leader or Webelos den leader.
 Individual registration (parent and Webelos Scout) are permitted if the unit is not attending.
 There is no onsite registration.
 Council refund policy.

 Please sign up for our district Facebook Page and district e-mail list as that is where late-breaking and emergency information will be posted.
 Webelos Woods is held rain or shine unless there is going to be dangerous weather.

 Throughout the day, 4th and 5th grade Webelos Scouts will learn skills taught by Scouts in area troops.
 The Webelos Scouts will then demonstrate their newly learned skills in competitions.
 Tentative competitions include: